Calories in food and drinks

 Find the food that you are looking for by searching through the different categories on the left hand side of the page.
 With our picture menus, we make it easier for you to find what you are looking for.

-A brilliant example can be found by clicking here to access our calories in fruit menu.
+A brilliant example can be found by clicking here to access our fruit menu.
 The fruits are displayed visually, and in alphabetical order, it doesn't come more straight forward than that.

 With the nutritional values of foods being such a big point of interest too, we also highlight which nutrients are found in each food, and whether that food is classed as a rich source or not.
 So not only can you see how many calories a banana contains, but also how much potassium, protein or fiber it has in it too.
 Again the information is listed in a way that anybody can follow.